cbernot/Clean-Data-Project/README.md

 masterdata<-rbind(train,test)
 ```
 Extracts only the measurements on the mean and standard deviation for each measurement.
+Please note that I am excluding variable names that contain “meanFreq” as I interpreted the directions as only wanting the mean() and std() variables defined in the features_info.txt document.
 ```
 ##extract only mean and std dev activities